Think Bigger From Filmora User Guide

 Creative Way to Use Chroma Key

-The Chroma key makes a color range in the top layer of the clips transparent, therefore the background video clip or image behind the top layer could show through.
-In this way, you can add the green screen video as an overlay to composite a PiP video.
+The Chroma key makes a color range in the top layer of the clips transparent.
+Therefore, the background video clip or image behind the top layer could show through.
+This way, you can add the green screen video as an overlay to composite a PIP video.

 Import Videos to Media Library